Danysan1/osm-wikidata-map-framework/README.md

    ```
 2. Edit the file `.env` to configure your map
    - set the OSM keys and Wikidata properties you want to use (as documented [above](#available-data-source-patterns)) in the "Data source" section
-   - set a valid [Mapbox access token](https://docs.mapbox.com/help/getting-started/access-tokens/) (needed for the map) in `mapbox_token`
-   - other configuration keys should be fine but can be edited to customize the web application
+   - other configuration keys should be fine but can be edited to customize the web application.
+If you expose your app on a domain/address different than localhost or 127.0.0.1 you will also need to specify a token/key for the background map (either `mapbox_token`, `maptiler_key`, `enable_stadia_maps` or `jawg_token`)
    - take inspiration from configurations of other projects like [Open Etymology Map](https://gitlab.com/openetymologymap/open-etymology-map/-/blob/main/.env.example), [Open Burial Map](https://gitlab.com/openetymologymap/open-burial-map/-/blob/main/.env.example), ...
 3. Launch the docker image of the framework
    ```sh